01 of 05

 They say good things come in small packages and that's true when it comes to this handy little tool called a screw extractor.
 When you have a screw head that is stripped or broken off or a bolt that has a stripped or broken off head, it can be impossible to remove without this tool.
-The screw extractor (which also works on bolts) comes in a range of sizes for screws of diameters ranging from 3/32" to upward of 1/2" or even larger.
+Screw extractors come in a range of sizes for screws of diameters ranging from 3/32 inch to upwards of 1/2 inch.

 02 of 05

-This is the business end of the tool.
-The threads are designed to screw BACKWARD or counter-clockwise into the screw or bolt after a pilot hole has first been drilled.
-They are tapered so that the extractor digs into the damaged screw deeper and tighter and the extractor is turned.
-So while you're turning the extractor counter clockwise, it's digging into the damaged screw more and more and turns the damaged screw counter-clockwise which of course loosens and removes (extracts) the damaged screw.
-Simple huh?Continue to 3 of 5 below.
+The tapered threads are at the business end of the tool.
+These are designed to screw backward, or counterclockwise, into the screw or bolt after a pilot hole has first been drilled.
+The end is tapered so that the... extractor digs into the damaged screw deeper and tighter as the extractor is turned.
+So while you're turning the extractor counterclockwise, it's digging into the damaged screw more and more while the damaged screw is backing out.Continue to 3 of 5 below.

 03 of 05